|2017||Selly Raby Kane|

 Selly Raby Kane, Author.

-The everyday urban Daka becomes a stage of experimentation for Senegalese fashion designer Selly Raby Kane.
-In this dreamlike 360º video we follow the journey of Maguette Diop, a little girl who gets a message that will guide her to a series of encounters with mythological beings in “The Other Daka”.
+The everyday urban Dakar becomes a stage of experimentation for Senegalese fashion designer Selly Raby Kane.
+In this dreamlike 360º video we follow the journey of Maguette Diop, a little girl who gets a message that will guide her to a series of encounters with mythological beings in “The Other Dakar”.

 The production design plays a central role in this narration.
 From the expressive costumes that intertwine traditional forms and fabrics with contemporary ones to three-dimensional digital shapes such as clouds and lobsters floating inside a bar room and a purple waterfall on a garden, the common spaces are altered to create an enchanted universe that the viewer can freely dive into in the 360 video.
 By revealing the secret wonders of the city, this piece vindicates art as a way of knowing the depths of a place in its liminality; it defies not only the frontiers of the seen and the unseen, the material and the imagination but also the limits of fiction and documentary.